Sashimi

 It’s tender, easily stressed.

-The kill matters.
+The way it’s killed matters.

-First, a spike through the brain,
+Spiked through the brain,

-followed by a thin wire
+a thin wire threaded

 through the spine.

-If you do it right,
+If done right,

 rigor-mortis slows,